KevinKuchinski/PCR_strainer/README.md

   assay</b> : The name of the assay from the -assay file

-  <b>targets_detected</b> : The number of reference sequences in the -genomes file that were analyzed by tntblast
+  <b>targets_detected</b> : The number of reference sequences in the -genomes file that were analyzed by thermonucleotideBLAST

   <b>targets_total</b> : The total number of reference sequences in the -genomes file